The post updated on December 6th, 2018.

-Christmas is just around the corner and the Christmas fever is spreading around!
-Let’s be honest - the holiday season means shopping.
+Christmas is just around the corner and Christmas fever is spreading!
+Let’s be honest — the holiday season means shopping.
 It's the best time of the year to boost your sales.

-Email marketing could be huge for selling products online.
-In 2015 email was responsible for 20% of holiday sales.
-The most personal online space is still an email inbox.
+The most personal online space is still the email inbox.
 That’s why your chances of reaching your audience are five times higher with email than with social media channels.

 To win your subscribers over by evoking holiday mood and to stand out in busy inboxes make sure your email campaigns have: